SaiNikhileshReddy/Food-Recognition-2022/README.md

 2. Dataset Conversion: [Activeloop COCO Example](https://github.com/activeloopai/examples/blob/main/coco/upload_coco.ipynb)

 # Updates
+* 3 March 2022 : Figuring out data transformation pipeline for the dataset
-* Currently : Working on data structureing for the dataset
+* 2 March 2022 : Working on data structureing for the dataset
 * 12 Feb 2022 : Opensourced the project Finally (after procastinating for two weeks).
 Next in my schedule is to start working with the model.